bejoyjon/Miscelleaneous_documentation/README.md

   - strengthening Cargill's core by achieving cost efficient and simpler landscape.
   - investing in new food spaces, part of which is enabling data discoverability, simpler data and application landscaping as well as modernizing our core applications.
   - improving customer experience by reducing touchpoints and faster turn around time.
 3. Heavily invested in bringing in change through Generative AI, already running production grade applications for IT ticketing control and Food safety teams customer documentation.
-Key projects and PoV <== Detail more.
+Key projects and PoC <== Detail more.
 4. Leading project teams with a combined strength of over 35 Developers, 10 Business Analysts and Infra reviewers, 4 Data scientists and analysts and 4 Project Managers across SAP, related applications such as OpenText, MES applications, Generative AI applications and custom in-built applications.
 Dotted line reporting of Service Delivery Leads.
 5. Summary of approach taken to leading and sustaining transformation benefits:
 - creating and communicating the vision around the 3 key pillars of IT transformation to all business and IT stakeholders.